mattijauhiainen/hk-paths/PLAN.md

 ### FlightDataLoader class

 FlightDataLoader is responsible for loading the flight data that the visualisation needs.
 It is initialised with a list of file paths that resolve to files which are part of the visualisation.
 In its initialisation it will load all the files and get chronologically sorted list of flight data, which is then used to draw the flight paths on the globe.

+### Timeline class

+Timeline class is is used to start and stop the animation.
+It also contains the data about duration of the animation and can be used to calculate where an individual flight is at a given time.

 ## Directory structure